 Content: Interested in learning how ChatGPT and DALLE work?
 Join us for weekly presentations/projects covering exciting areas like neural networks, CNNs, transformers, and diffusion models!
 We will cover fundamentals and applications, giving you the skills to tackle real-world deep learning challenges in vision and language.
 Expect to spend 1 hour per week attending meetings, with extra time if you want to complete the projects.
+Co-hosted by MLDS

-Prerequisites: Basic programming experience (recommended)
+Recommended Prerequisites: Basic programming experience

 Mentors: Justin Sasek, Harshal Bharatia